This is entry #18 in Amy Johnson Crow’s Challenge: 52 Ancestors in 52 Weeks.

 Robert’s mother Margaret “Peggy” KINCAID died about 1865 at the home of her nephew James Gillespie KINCAID Jr. and his father James INGRAM died between September and December 1865 in Sissonville in Kanawha County while living with his son Matthew.

 Two of Robert’s children married in the late 1860s in Fayette County.
 Irvin Lewis married Mary M. DEMPSEY (1845-1888) on 23 May 1867.
 William Preston married Minerva LIGHT (1849-1920) on 8 April 1869.

 Robert’s brother John married a third time to Mary F. LEGG (1843-1870) on 1 December 1869 in Kanawha County.
 He was seen with her in the 1870 census and both died before 1880.

 Two of Robert’s daughters married in Fayette County the 1870s.
 Nancy Margaret “Maggie” married Marion L. BOWLING (1836-1900) on 2 February 1872 and Mary Elizabeth married Martin Van Buren BLAKE (1846-aft.
 1900) on 22 Oct 1874.

 Robert’s wife Huldah JOHNSON and his sister Ruth INGRAM died between 1880-1900.
-This twenty year gap in the census is a hurdle all genealogists have to take.
-Hopefully one day documents will come to light that help close this gap.
+This twenty-year gap in the census is a hurdle all genealogists have to take.
+Hopefully, one day documents will come to light and help close this gap.
 Several of Robert’s children married in Fayette County during this time as seen in marriage records:

 Robert’s brother Matthew died 12 July 1900 in Sissonville in Kanawha County and was buried in Pauley Cemetery on Little Sandy in Elk District.